ENVIRONS |

 The lift is at the end of a short passage leading west, to your right (north) of the stairs.
 The call button is to your left (south) of the door, at wheelchair height, with a distinct tactile down arrow.

-This entrance leads west from a point north of the steps leading up west towards the upper level of St Pancras Station, into the level 0 concourse, see below.
+This entrance leads west from a point north of the steps leading up west towards the Level 1 concourse of St Pancras Station, into Level 0 of the Western Concourse.

-This entrance, which consists of two sections, separated by a pillar, leads north from Euston Road into the level 0 concourse.
+This entrance, which consists of two sections, separated by a pillar, leads north from Euston Road into Level 0 of the Western Concourse.
+There's tactile flooring inside the doors and billboards to each side of the short passage which leads down a slight slope into the concourse.

-The entrance is on the right-hand (kerb ) side of the pavement.
-You go down 11 then 12 steps, going west to the -1 level.
+The entrance is on the right-hand (kerb) side of the pavement.
+You go down 11 then 12 steps, going west to Level -1.
 There is tactile paving at the top and bottom of these steps.
 See below for details of the passage to the concourse.

-The entrance is on the left-hand (kerb) side of the pavement, you go down 13 then 13 steps, going east to the -1 level.
+The entrance is on the left-hand (kerb) side of the pavement, you go down 13 then 13 steps, going east to Level -1.

 From the west entrance, you pass a help point on your left then turn left almost immediately.